conjecto/nemrod/doc/elasticsearch.md

 ------------
 You can use the commands nemrod:elastica:reset and nemrod:elastica:populate to reset or populate indexes.

-Finally, you can use the service nemrod.elastica.search to search documents.
+Finally, you can use the service nemrod.elastica.search to search documents (use Conjecto\Nemrod\ElasticSearch\Search).